cpetrella-sketch/CS513/assignments/assignment1/README.md

 # Assignment 1: Virtual Machine Setup & Socket Programming

-### Due Friday September 24 at 11:59 pm EST

-Welcome to COS 461: Computer Networks!
 Through this and the following assignments, you will gain hands-on experience with real-world network programming.
 You will write a program that allows your computer to communicate with another, be it across the room or across the world.
 You will program a router to deliver information to the right destination in a network with thousands of nodes.
 You will learn how decisions made by protocol designers and network administrators affect Internet performance.
-You will analyze data from Princeton's own network to detect security threats and learn how to prevent them.

 The programming assignments are designed to be challenging but manageable in the time allotted.
 If you have questions, want to suggest clarifications, or